Degrees & Certificates

 - Includes Occupational Crosswalks (Police, Fire, AmeriCorps, Military, etc.)

 Challenge examinations are sufficiently comprehensive to determine that the student has the same knowledge and skills as those students who enroll in, and successfully complete, the course.
-Only counts if ends up on transcript.
 A student should have previous training, private study, work experience, or other bona fide qualifications indicating the student has knowledge or abilities equivalent to course completers.
 Credit is awarded when the individual has passed a comprehensive test of the course content.
 There are limited opportunities to challenge individual courses at this time.
 Students are encouraged to contact the program Dean/Director for more information.

 Program Completion Standards